Smuxi: Architecture

 Smuxi is based on the client–server model: The core application exists in the Smuxi back-end server which is connected to the Internet around-the-clock.
 The user interacts with one or more Smuxi front-end clients which are connected to the Smuxi back-end server.
 This way, the Smuxi back-end server can maintain connections to IRC servers even when all Smuxi front-end clients have been closed.

 The combination of screen and Irssi served as an example of this architecture.
 The Quassel IRC client has a similar design.

 Smuxi also supports the regular single application mode.
 This behaves like a typical IRC client with no separation of back-end and front-end.
 It utilizes a local IRC engine that is used by the local front-end client.

 Features

 Smuxi supports nick colors which are identical across channels and networks, a Caret Mode as seen in Firefox that allows users to navigate through the messages using the keyboard, theming with colors and fonts, configurable tray-icon support, optional stripping of colours and formattings and convenience features like CTCP support, channel search and nickname completion.
 It has a tabbed document interface, tabbed user interface, and support for multiple servers.
 Smuxi can attach to a local backend engine or a remote engine utilizing the Engine drop down menu (similar to screen used with irssi).
 It also includes, in client-server operation, a visual marker showing the user's last activity in an open session, and ignore filtering.

 Distribution

-Smuxi can be found in many major free operating systems such as:
+Smuxi can be found in many major operating systems such as: